catosplace/ansible-engineering-base-role/README.md

 Current Catosplace Engineering base tooling:

+* [Python3 and Python3 Pip](https://www.python.org/downloads/) - Required for several tools used by Catosplace Engineering teams
 * [adr-tools](https://github.com/npryce/adr-tools) - Tool for working with a log of [Architecture Decision Records](https://cognitect.com/blog/2011/11/15/documenting-architecture-decisions) (ADRs)

 Temporary tooling installed at this time until a Catosplace Engineering Ansible role is implemented: